JardaniWorld/alx-higher_level_programming/0x00-python-hello_world/README.md

-This Python script executes to create a new sentence
+This Python script executes to print out string from a text file